aqeel-01/machine_learning_projects/fake-news-detection/readme.md

 1. Clone the repository.
 2. Download the `news.csv` dataset and place it in the project directory.
 3. Run the Python script/notebook to preprocess data, build the model, and train.
-4. Ensure you have internet connection for downloading GloVe embeddings (automatically downloaded if not present).

----

-## Notes

-- Currently, only the `title` field is used for tokenization and model input for simplicity and speed.
-- Further improvements could involve combining title and full text, experimenting with hyperparameters, or using other pretrained embeddings.
-- The embedding layer is frozen to leverage the knowledge from GloVe without fine-tuning.

 ---